DFEAGILEDEVOPS/cloud-platform-docs/docs/platform_technologies.rst

 Application containers are designed to package and run a single software component referred to as a software service.
 This supports and encourages the best practices of building applications out of components that can be individually upgraded or scaled.
 Kubernetes ensures that enough software services are running to support user demand.
 It will automatically compensate for either hardware or software failures by launching new containers on avialable infrastructure.

 OpenShift automates the creation of application containers from software releases.
 It then enables the rapid and easy deployment of them onto Kubernetes using templates and automation.
 Templates can capture best practices that are then easily shared between teams.
-This combined with automation frees up teams to focus on their end user needs freed from routine and repetative tasks.
+This combined with automation allows teams to focus on their end user needs freed from routine and repetative tasks.
 At the same time the plant can focus on operational concerns such as high availablity.

 .. note::
-    You can learn more about OpenShift from a developer and devops perspectives from two free books `OpenShift for Developers: A Guild for Impatient Beginners <https://www.openshift.com/promotions/for-developers.html>`_ and `DevOps with OpenShift: Cloud Deployments Made Easy <https://www.openshift.com/promotions/devops-with-openshift.html>`_
+    You can learn more about OpenShift from a developer and devops perspective from two free books `OpenShift for Developers: A Guild for Impatient Beginners <https://www.openshift.com/promotions/for-developers.html>`_ and `DevOps with OpenShift: Cloud Deployments Made Easy <https://www.openshift.com/promotions/devops-with-openshift.html>`_

 .. _Openshift: https://github.com/openshift/origin
 .. _Kubernetes1: https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/